Learning French – the blog

 - Who can vote in your country?

-- How do you elect your President?
+– How do you elect your President or the Prime minister?

 - Do you have many levels of councils like in France?